 A good chocolate chip cookie recipe really is a staple.
-Whether you’re on top of the world or feeling blue, a cookie is always appropriate.
+Whether you’re on top of the world or feeling blue, a cookie is always a good idea.
 Sometimes several, depending on the severity of the situation…

 - 220g margarine, at room temperature